Semaglutide vs liraglutide: How these medications work for weight loss

 Semaglutide is proven to be a more cost-effective drug when it comes to weight control, although it is still more expensive than liraglutide on a per-dose basis.

-However, when you compare the cost of treatmentm, semaglutide ends up being a cheaper option.
-This comes down to the fact semaglutide is only one pen per week compared to the daily liraglutide injection.
+However, when you compare the cost of treatment, semaglutide ends up being a cheaper option.
+This comes down to the fact that semaglutide is only 1 pen per week compared to the daily liraglutide injection.

 Semaglutide vs liraglutide: Which is more effective for weight loss?